 Net sales.
-Net sales in fiscal 2003 increased by \$7.1 million or 3.0% to \$242.2 million in fiscal 2003 from \$235.1 million in fiscal 2002.
+Net sales in fiscal 2003 increased by \$6.3 million or 2.7% to \$235.4 million in fiscal 2003 from \$229.1 million in fiscal 2002.

-Net sales at the Cooking Systems Group increased by \$5.7 million or 2.5% to \$229.4 million in 2003 as compared to \$223.7 million in the prior year.
+Net sales at the Cooking Systems Group increased by \$5.2 million or 2.4% to \$223.3 million in 2003 as compared to \$218.1 million in the prior year.

-- Core cooking equipment increased by \$3.3 million or 2.1% to \$162.4 millionresulting from increased sales of fryers, ranges and charbroilers, offset in part by lower sales of combi-ovens.
+- Core cooking equipment increased by \$2.7 million or 1.7% to \$157.5 million resulting from increased sales of fryers, ranges and charbroilers, offset in part by lower sales of combi-ovens.
 Fryer sales grew by approximately \$3.6 million due to the continued success of the Pitco Solstice fryer product line, which was initially introduced in 2002.
 Range and charbroiler sales grew approximately \$2.8 million also reflecting the impact of new product introduction including the Blodgett Range and the Southbend Platinum series of ranges, targeting the higher-end segment of the market.
-Sales of combi-ovens declined approximately \$3.0 million due in largepart to reduced government business, which included a large military order in theprior year.
-Core cooking equipment sales also reflects the impact of discontinued product lines, which accounted for a decrease of approximately \$0.8 million. - Conveyor oven equipment sales increased by \$0.8 million or 1.7% to \$49.2 million.
+Sales of combi-ovens declined approximately \$3.0 million due in large part to reduced government business, which included a large military order in the prior year.
+Core cooking equipment sales also reflects the impact of discontinued product lines, which accounted for a decrease of approximately \$0.8 million. - Conveyor oven equipment sales increased by \$0.9 million or 2.0% to \$48.4 million.
 Parts sales increased by approximately \$2.3 million reflecting the impact of a growing and aging base of installed ovens in operations at customers.
-The increase in parts sales was offset in part by a \$1.0 million reduction in the sale of refurbished ovens due to the decision to limit used oven trade in programs reducing the company's supply of used ovens for resale. - Counterline cooking equipment sales decreased by \$1.1 million or 10.0% as a result of lower demand from several restaurant chain customers and the impact of business interruption on certain products resulting from supplier quality problems which resulted in extended lead times and the temporary loss of business.
-The supplier issues were resolved by the end of the year. - International specialty equipment sales increased by \$2.7 million or 54.7%.
-The increase in sales resulted from increased production of component parts for the U.S. manufacturing divisions and increased sales to local restaurant customers in the Philippine market.
+The increase in parts sales was offset in part by a \$1.0 million reduction in the sale of refurbished ovens due to the decision to limit used oven trade in programs reducing the company's supply of used ovens for resale. - Counterline cooking equipment sales decreased by \$1.1 million or 9.7% as a result of lower demand from several restaurant chain customers and the impact of business interruption on certain products resulting from supplier quality problems which resulted in extended lead times and the temporary loss of business.
+The supplier issues were resolved by the end of the year. - International specialty equipment sales increased by \$2.7 million or 55.3%.
+The increase in sales resulted from increased production of component parts for the U.S. manufacturing divisions and increased sales to

-Net sales at the International Distribution Division increased by \$6.5 million or 18.1% to \$42.7 million.
+Net sales at the International Distribution Division increased by \$6.2 million or 17.6% to \$42.0 million.
 The majority of sales growth internationally came from China, Australia and the United Kingdom.
 Growth in the China and Australia market reflects increased restaurant openings of major restaurant chain customers as they expand internationally.
 Sales to the general market in China have also increased as the economy in that country continues to expand.
 Sales into the United Kingdom have increased due to greater penetration of that market resulting from the addition of a company owned distribution operation in that country, which was purchased as part of the Blodgett acquisition in December 2001.